 (b) payment of sabbatical salary allowance under clauses 17:08 (a) and (b) shall be based on the determination of total service for qualification for sabbatical leave as provided in clause 17:10 (a) of this Agreement.

-17:11 A successful applicant, who qualifies under clause 17:08 (b) (ii) whose sabbatical leave is postponed for one (1) year by the University where it is impracticable to ensure the quality and continuance of the program(s) in which she/he is involved may elect either to have her/his salary allowance increased by five percent (5%) of her/his Nominal Salary, or to have the year of postponement used as entitlement towards her/his next sabbatical leave.
+17:11 A successful applicant, who qualifies under clause 17:08 (b) (ii) whose sabbatical leave is postponed for one (1) year by the University where it is impracticable to ensure the quality and continuance of the program(s) in which they are involved may elect either to have their salary allowance increased by five percent (5%) of their Nominal Salary, or to have the year of postponement used as entitlement towards their next sabbatical leave.

 17:13 In the event that a member makes application for and receives benefits under Article 18 (Political Leave), Article 19 (Court Leave), Article 21 (Pregnancy/Parental/Adoption Leave), or Article 24 (Compassionate Leave) while on sabbatical, the member is entitled to interrupt the sabbatical leave for a period of up to three months in accordance with the Leave provisions of the Article under which the Leave is granted.
 Sabbatical leave shall then resume as though there had been no interruption.
 In the case of Article 21, the choice of months to interrupt sabbatical leave shall be at the option of the member and reasonable notice shall be given by the member in writing to the Dean.